Smokin' in the Boys Room: Mötley Crüe version

 The song was covered in 1985 by Mötley Crüe.
-Released as a single, "Smokin' in the Boys Room" reached #16 on the U.S. Billboard Hot 100, and became Mötley Crüe's first Top 40 hit.
+Released as a single, "Smokin' in the Boys Room" got to number 16 on the U.S. Billboard Hot 100, and became Mötley Crüe's first Top 40 hit.

 Their version of the song appears in the 1986 film The Wraith directed by Chieffallo.
-A LeAnn Rimes version of the song appeared on the album Nashville Outlaws: A Tribute To Mötley Crüe.
+A LeAnn Rimes version appeared on the album Nashville Outlaws: A Tribute To Mötley Crüe.

 Music video

 Crüe's version was accompanied by a conceptual music video featuring Michael Berryman as the school principal.
 The video focuses on a high school student named Jimmy who is mistreated and misunderstood in school.
 After he is paddled by the principal for (truthfully) claiming that a dog ran off with his homework, a frustrated Jimmy goes to the boys' bathroom where he sees Motley Crüe in the mirrors.
 The band pulls him through the mirror to join them, and Jimmy and Motley Crüe watch a dystopian vision of the school through a barred window.
-At the end of the music video, the principal apologizes to Jimmy and offers an A for his missing homework; instead, Jimmy doesn't accept and rips up the homework.
+At the end of the music video, the principal apologizes to Jimmy and offers an A for his missing homework; Jimmy doesn't accept and rips up the homework.
 After Jimmy walks away, Nikki Sixx reaches out of the mirror and snatches the dumbfounded principal's toupée.